Posted by Administrator on November 29, 2006 under Process Improvement |

 We recently saw a presentation by Howard Cavallaro on the various types of manufacturing companies and how they interact with their supply chain.
 It was a very good presentation.
-He now has a new book out called Theory H.O.W.: How Organizations could Work
+He now has a new book out called: Theory H.O.W.: How Organizations Could Work

-that we thought you should know about.
+icon that we thought you should know about.

 The publisher’s description is as follows: Theory H.O.W. was written to enable small and medium-size manufacturing companies who want to aggressively challenge the status quo.
 With more than 40 years of combined experience in manufacturing, supply-chain, and business management, authors Carol Ptak and Harold Cavallaro have developed applicable theories about how to run a successful company.
 Using the Theory H.O.W. business transformation approach, organizations will be able to formulate strategies that are supported by specific tactical actions, systems, technology, and other tools to achieve a desired, sustainable competitive advantage.
 The backbone behind the Theory H.O.W. process is actually a combination of key elements–the ability to classify, define, or characterize key business elements and their effects on business performance and your organizations ability to produce greater results.